mwalton/quartz/content/thoughts/stewardship.md

 Similarly, in the virtual world, the language technologists use to describe the roles we play and the methods we use are a reflection of our values.
 Today, the art and science of creating software artifacts is carried out primarily under the title *[developer](https://www.youtube.com/watch?v=Vhh_GeBPOhs&ab_channel=MrWueb007)*.

-Contrary to common VC incentivised strategy of unfettered growth, development and disruption; what might it look like to _care_ for health of the planetary cyberphysical system our technologies shape?
-For all our progress, are the diverse creatures that people the internet healthy? happy? thriving?
+Contrary to commonly incentivised strategies of unfettered growth, development and disruption; what might it look like to _care_ for health of the planetary cyberphysical system our technologies shape?
+For all our progress, are the diverse beings that people the internet healthy? happy? thriving?

 Below are some thoughts on how we might evolve into better *stewards* of our shared virtual ecosystem.